aubrielee/aubrielee.github.io/home.md

 I earned an engineering degree from Stanford University’s Mechanical Engineering department.
 I also completed the premed curriculum because, before Google recruited me, I planned to follow my parents’ path and become a doctor.
 I graduated with honors and was invited to join Tau Beta Pi (in my third year, a year ahead of most invitees) and Phi Beta Kappa.

 I have always loved creating art, whether with painted lines or written ones.
 In my first year at Stanford, poet Eavan Boland selected my entry for 1st place in Stanford’s Urmy–Hardy Prize in Poetry, and after I graduated, I spent the summer coalescing all my observations from cadaver anatomy labs into a poem published in Stanford School of Medicine’s literary journal.
 I studied oil painting as a child, explored graphic design in college, and am now learning 3D modeling and animation with Blender.

+## my interests
+- Self-improvement.
+Check out <a href="https://medium.com/@aubrie/how-to-make-a-life-plan-and-actually-follow-it-801e5335a63a" target="_blank" tabindex="0"><span class="pieceTitle">How to make a life plan and actually follow it</span></a>
+- Collecting the <a href="https://www.reddit.com/r/Handwriting/comments/ndcful/help_me_collect_the_handwriting_of_the_world_if/" target="_blank" tabindex="0">handwriting of the world</a>
+- Neuroscience, metacognition, consciousness, lucid dreaming, mind management
+- Systems theory, behavioral science, sociology, social change
+- Philosophy, metaphysics
+- Riddles, lateral thinking
+- Linguistics, polyglottery, wordplay
+- The study of humor